Data and methodology

 The Parquet export collapses the 27 EU member states into a single virtual country code, on both sides of the trade flow:

-The two different labels are intentional: they let Power BI distinguish "EU reporting" from "trade with the EU bloc" without having to reapply a join.
+The two different labels are intentional: they let the trade radar distinguish "EU reporting" from "trade with the EU bloc" without having to reapply a join.
 Aggregation happens at the SUM(value_in_euros) / SUM(quantity_in_kg) level so totals reconcile against published Eurostat aggregates.

 !